khanonjs/khanon.js-website/public/tutorials/05-creating-3d-scene.md

 }
 ```

 The scene is now composed.
-We loaded the background from a file, added custom slybopx and light, created fountain particles, and spawned characters playing their own animations.
+We loaded the background from an *url*, added custom slybopx and light, created fountain particles, and spawned characters playing random animations.

 # Conclusion

 As you see, 2D sprites and 3D meshes are defined in a quite similar way.
 They both are generated in the 3D environment, they use similar transform methods, and are spawned in the same way.
 The only differece is that sprites are always facing the camera, they are plane, and lights don't affect them.
 Instead, meshes are affected by the environment lights, and can be seen 360 dergrees around them.
 3D scenes can also be loaded from files.

-The particles used for 2D apps are the same than for 3D apps, but for the [renderOverScene](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#renderOverScene) property, which use to be *true* in 2D apps and *false* in 3D apps.
+The particles used for 2D games are the same than for 3D games, but for the [renderOverScene](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#renderOverScene) property, which use to be *true* in 2D games and *false* in 3D games.

 Apart of reusing Khanon.js components, we can also inherit from base classes that implement a common logic to different decorated classes.